Skip to main content

 • Create invoice for work done

-• The Update Client task will generate every 5 days upon Job creation on Works, Commercial Works, and IAG Completion Job Types
+• The Update Client task will generate every 5 days upon Job creation on Works, Commercial Works, and Completion Job Types

 • The requirement to update the client stops once repairs are complete.
 Meaning we've prevented the 'Update Client' task from triggering (every 5 days) when in one of the below statuses: